inaimathi/langnostic/drafts/profiling-polymorphic-options.md

-I mentioned at the [tail end of last piece](http://inaimathi.ca/posts/more-on-clj#polymorphic-operators) that a set of polymorphic data operators is what we want in the correctness sense, but is pretty poor from the performance standpoint.
+I mentioned at the [tail end of last piece](/posts/more-on-clj#polymorphic-operators) that a set of polymorphic data operators is what we want in the correctness sense, but is pretty poor from the performance standpoint.
 It turns out that there's a bunch of options aimed at improving the performance of generic functions.
 There's [`static-dispatch`](https://github.com/alex-gutev/static-dispatch), [`fast-generic-functions`](https://github.com/marcoheisig/fast-generic-functions), and the archived but still available [`inlined-generic-function`](https://github.com/guicho271828/inlined-generic-function).
-I'll also be testing one of my own approaches for improving the performance of some of these calls.

 ### The operators

 So, we want `==`, that's obvious.
 But the end usability goal also _probably_ demands `lookup`, `insert` and `len`.
 I'm leaving out some things we'll realistically _want_ but that would be more complicated to implement[^for-instance-things-like].
 I want a minimal, benchmarkeabla set for my current purposes.

-[^for-instance-things-like]: Things like polymorphic `map`, `reduce`, `mapcat`, `concat`, possibly `->list`.
+[^for-instance-things-like]: Things like polymorphic `map`, `reduce`, `mapcat`, `concat`, possibly `->list` and `conj`.
 First, these might be more complicated to implement, but second, I'm not entirely sure I want to or how specifically to do so.
 Most of the functions I list in this footnote could be implemented using an underlying `next`.
 Part of the thought for these systems is putting them together in a way that lets the end users define as little as they can to get the full benefit.

 The naive implementations of these look like